 Tabulae takes the underlying concept present in Annabelle d’Huart’s Shitao paintings to a smaller format.
 The new series leaves behind Shitao’s huge frontal views to show instead a series of jubilant close-ups.
 Using lateral photographs she was able to capture the distortions within lines her previous work to highlight their composition and chromatic nuances.
 By isolating certain vibrating details, Annabelle d’Huart shatters Shitao’s initial composition to reveal its essence: Tabulae.

-Tabulae is composed of twelve 2.5cm thick wooden boards, each measuring 27 x 38 cm.
+Tabulae is composed of thirty 2.5cm thick wooden boards, each measuring 27 x 38 cm.
 Each has a 45° bevelled back, gilded with gold leaf, which create a luminous halo on the wall.

 Several layers of white Meudon were added onto a matt primer to produce a base as dense and smooth as basalt before being sanded down and gradually covered with layers and layers of coloured pencils until the transparency of a watercolour is obtained.
 After having been treated in such a manner, the wood of each board is now marked with unique grooves and ridges.
 Following Japanese teachings which accept imperfections in of natural elements in their work, Annabelle d’Huart accepted this dissonance.
 In fact, the cracks thwart the precision and initial homogeneity of the drawing while underlining the fragility of the medium.